Enea Bossi Sr.: Later work

 Initially developed at Delgado Trades School and completed by Enea Bossi, the two-place side-by-side single-rotor Higgins EB-1 helicopter was completed in 1943 and built by Higgins Industries, Inc., of New Orleans, Louisiana.
 Plans for larger versions were terminated following the downturn in the military aviation industry following the end of World War II.
 The fuselage was covered in its entirety by a metallic skin, with the tail covered in fabric.
-A two-bladed vertical tail rotor was included in its design to counter the effects of torque and the landing gear was configured in a fixed tricycle form.
+A two-bladed vertical tail rotor was included in its design to counter the effects of torque, and the landing gear was configured in a fixed tricycle form.
 The four-bladed main rotor consisted of two pairs of blades mounted one above the other.
 The interior featured controls similar to those of a conventional airplane.

 Bossi further developed helicopter technology, particularly with regard to contra-rotating dual propellers and tail rotors – work which was also, to a limited degree, furthered by his two sons.

-Bossi, a resident of West Orange, New Jersey, died on January 9, 1963, at the age of 74 at Miami Valley Hospital while visiting a friend in Dayton, Ohio.
+Bossi, a resident of West Orange, New Jersey, died on January 9, 1963, at the age of 74 at Miami Valley Hospital in Dayton, Ohio, while visiting his youngest son Charles, Charles's wife Thelma and Grand-Children Charles and Ronald.
+He is interred at David's Cemetery in Kettering, Ohio.
+Dayton, Ohio.